-Yes, I believed this was the way to go.
+Yes, I spent years believing this was the way to go.
 If I wanted to make something happen, I just needed to work harder!!
 Which typically meant longer hours, less breaks, and at an ever increasing speed.
-Life continues to teach me that this mode is not helpful nor healthy — I’m sorry for where I’ve shared/pushed this sentiment.
+Life continues to teach me that this mode is not helpful nor healthy to live in.
 We aren’t computers meant to go 24/7 with multiple programs going at the same time.
-We need rest and lots of it — regularly.
-Heck, we may even be most productive when we focus intensively for short periods and then take a total break, not when we work and work and work and work harder!!!!!!
+We need rest (and lots of it!) regularly.
+Heck, we may even be most productive when we focus intensively for short periods and then take a total break rather than when we work and work and work and work harder!!!!!!

 Today I watched a video on beating burnout and becoming more productive by Marie Forleo, one of my favorite entrepreneurs.
 I was reminded of all of this — and also got it on a new level.